yapollo2002/Acountingofservice/README.md

 # Acountingofservice - It is small project for servicecenter of repairing and maintenance different type electrical devices.
 This is its server part.
-Client's part: https://github.com/yapollo2002/my-app_Reactpart.git
+Client part: https://github.com/yapollo2002/my-app_Reactpart.git